oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

 - Create an audit policy to capture realm and command rule violations
 - Test your controls before implementation with Database Vault simulation mode

-You will use the `SH1` schema containing multiple tables such as `CUSTOMERS` and `COUNTRIES` tables which contain sensitive information and need to be protected from privileged users such as the schema owner (`SH1` and DBA (`DBA_DEBRA`).
-But the data in these tables should be available to the application user (`APPUSER`).
+You will use the `SH1` schema containing multiple tables such as `CUSTOMERS` and `COUNTRIES` tables which contain sensitive information and need to be protected from privileged users such as the schema owner (`SH1`) and DBA (`DBA_DEBRA`).
+The data in these tables should be available only to the application user (`APPUSER`).

    ![](./images/adb-dbv_001.png " ")

 **Note:**
-- **In this workshop, the Configure/Enable/Disable DV command syntax is only for Autonomous Database Shared.**
-- Other Oracle Database deployments, including Oracle Autonomous Database Dedicated, Exadata Cloud Service, Database Base Services, and on-premises database, use a slightly different syntax.
+- In this workshop, the Database Vault configure, enable, and disable command syntax is only for Oracle ADB-S. Other Oracle Database deployments, including Oracle ADB-D, Exadata Cloud Service, Database Base Services, and on-premises database, use a slightly different syntax.

 ### Prerequisites
 This lab assumes you have:
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- A free tier, paid or an Oracle Cloud account for Oracle LiveLabs
 - You have completed "Prepare Your Environment" step previously

 ### Lab Timing (estimated)